botzaifa/Data-Science-Masters/README.md

 # Data-Science-Masters

-This repository contains the code examples and projects I have completed during the "Python for Data Science" course offered by PWSkills.
-The course provided a comprehensive introduction to Python programming and its applications in the field of data science.
+This repository contains the code examples and projects I have completed during the "Python for Data Science" course offered by PWSkills as well as from other sorces such as YoutTube and Google.
+This Repository will help you get the gist of the code that you require for a revision and for the complete learning from the scratch.

 ## Repository Structure
-The repository is organized into different folders, each representing a specific topic or project covered in the course.
+The repository is organized into different folders, each representing a specific topic or a project.
 Here's a brief overview of the folder structure:

 1) Introduction: Contains introductory examples and exercises to get started with Python programming.
 2) Data Manipulation: Includes code snippets and projects related to data manipulation using libraries like NumPy and Pandas.